ndiego/block-visibility/readme.txt

 = 3.0.3 - TBD =

+**Changed**

+* Updated the `blockVisibility.contextualIndicatorClasses` filter to include more variables, which allows for more customization.

 **Fixed**

 * [Query String] Fixed bug when using 0 as the value of a query parameter would cause unexpected results.